Douglas M. Fasciale: Appointment

 In August 2022, Fasciale was one of three judges temporarily appointed by Chief Justice Stuart Rabner to fill the vacancies left by retirements in order to bring the court up to a full roster.

 Nomination

 In June 2022, Fasciale was rumored to be on a shortlist for appointment to the New Jersey Supreme Court.
-On September 14, 2022, Governor Phil Murphy announced his intent to nominate Fasciale to serve as an associate justice of the Supreme Court of New Jersey.
-Governor Murphy will nominate Fasciale to the seat vacated by Justice Faustino J. Fernandez-Vina, who retired on February 15, 2022.
+On September 14, 2022, Governor Phil Murphy announced his intent to nominate Fasciale to serve as a justice of the Supreme Court of New Jersey.
+Governor Murphy nominated Fasciale to the seat vacated by Justice Faustino J. Fernandez-Vina, who retired on February 15, 2022.
 The announcement comes as a deal reached with Senator Holly Schepisi for her to lift her hold on the nomination of Rachel Wainer Apter.
 On October 13, 2022, his nomination was voted out of committee by a unanimous vote.
 On October 17, 2022, his nomination was confirmed by a 37–0 vote.
 He was sworn into office on October 21, 2022.

 Personal life

-Fasciale lives in Westfield, New Jersey with his wife Teresa and two sons.
+Fasciale lives in Westfield, New Jersey, with his wife Teresa and two sons.
 He is a Republican.